gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 Refer to the AWS [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html) for detailed instructions on setting up and working with task definitions.

+Refer to the AWS documentation [Amazon ECS task execution IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) for information on the ECS service permissions required to launch images from an AWS ECR.

+Refer to the AWS documentation [Private registry authentication for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html) for information on having ECS authenticate to private registries including any hosted on a GitLab instance.

 At this point the GitLab Runner Manager and Fargate Driver are configured and ready to start executing jobs on AWS Fargate.